-The future collaborations between Cullberg and Swedish choreographer Alma Söderberg will be a new adventure as Söderberg, after gathering experience in creating solos for herself and a for a small number of dancers, will make her first big scale creations.
+The collaboration between Cullberg and Swedish choreographer Alma Söderberg became a new adventure as Söderberg, after gathering experience in creating solos for herself and for a small number of dancers, made her first big scale creation with her first work for Cullberg, The Listeners in 2020.

-In her first work for the company, The Listeners, she will continue her research on the relationship between dance and music.
+Alma Söderberg continues her research on the relationship between dance and music.
 At the base of every creation are three building principles: rhythm, voice and movement, all simultaneously at work and a continuous repetition of the practice.
 Rhythm is not only the motor of her work but also the subject of her artistic research.
 Sound and movement are woven together in a composition that is rich in layers of perception.
-The Listeners will premiere at Norrlandsoperan in Umeå, in January 2020.

-In The Listeners Alma Söderberg will work with eight dancers in Cullberg.
-Using voice, rhythm and movement they will explore the relation between listening and moving.
-In a performance that could be a concert in the sense that it mainly invokes listening, the space and the bodies are played as instruments.
-The dance becomes a tool to describe what one hears, and the sounding becomes a tool to describe what one sees.
+Using voice, rhythm and movement the dancers explore the relation between listening and moving.
+In a performance that could be a concert in the sense that it invokes listening, the space and the bodies are played as instruments.
+The dance becomes a tool to describe the sound, and the sound becomes a tool to describe the dance.
 Sounds and movements create knots and entanglements that feedback off each other and that produces a situation where the skill of paying attention is practiced on all sides, on that of the performer-listener and on that of the audience-listener.
 In that sense the title does not only refer to the performers but also to the audience.
 The role of the performer is to notice and let notice, the skill is to listen and describe.

 Choreography Alma Söderberg